-- strategies and actions that give people with disability a voice in the community and the capacity to influence the design of services, programmes and infrastructure that impact their lives;
+- strategies and actions that give people with disability a voice in the community and the capacity to influence the design of services, programs and infrastructure that affect their lives

-- greater access to mainstream services and support; and
+- greater access to mainstream services and support improve access to:

 - employment or other economic opportunities.

-For example, councils could enter measures or projects for this award that:
+For example, local governments could enter measures or projects for this award that:

-- have addressed barriers for people with disability, their families and carers by employing and promoting the principles of ‘universal design’ to council sponsored projects.
-For example this may include removing barriers relating to mobility, sensory impairment or cognitive impairment;
+- have addressed barriers for people with disability, their families and carers by employing and promoting the principles of ‘universal design’ to local government sponsored projects.
+For example, this may include removing barriers relating to mobility, sensory impairment or cognitive impairment

-- promote, facilitate and encourage communication and information systems that are accessible, reliable and responsive to the needs of people with disability, their families and cares; and
+- promote, facilitate and encourage communication and information systems that are accessible, reliable and responsive to the needs of people with disability, their families and carers